ReCoded-Org/curriculum-backend-readings/module2-database-technologies/README.md

 concepts such as joins.
 The same goes at insertion time: you don't have to think too hard about foreign keys.

-Here is an example from another Node ORM, Prisma:
+Here is an example from another Node ORM, Prisma.
+Knowing Prisma is not particularly important for this example; even without knowing how Prisma works, try to understand what the code below tries to do.

 ```
 const createCategory = await prisma.post.create({
   data: {